TimoOerlemans/Portfolio-Research/Portfolio.md

 ## Outcome 2.
 You use software tooling and methodology that continuously monitors and improve the software quality during software development.
 (IP)

-For this lo I think I have to choose which type of testing I need for my project and I need to do the DOT research for this lo.
+For this lo I think I have to choose which type of testing I need for my project and I need to do the DOT research(security) for this lo.
+I can also ask someone to check my code before I merge it into the master branch for a review.
 I didn't do anything for this lo yet. that is why I am on undefined